Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 What is Norco?

 Norco contains a combination of acetaminophen and hydrocodone.
-Both medicines are pain killers.
 Hydrocodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of hydrocodone.

-Norco is used to relieve moderate to severe pain.
+Norco is used to relieve moderate to moderately severe pain.

 Norco may also be used for purposes not listed in this medication guide.

-Do not use Norco if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Norco if you have used a MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 You should not use Norco if you are allergic to acetaminophen (Tylenol) or hydrocodone, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.